bkuhn/talks/Org-Participation-FLOSS-2013/org-participation.markdown

 + In a CS PhD program at University of Cincinnati (1997-2000).

-+ Dropped out with a Master's to do policy work for Free Software Foundation.
++ Dropped out with a Master's to do policy work for Free Software Foundation (on its Board these days).
-     + &hellip; and I'm still friends with RMS and on FSF's Board.

 + Worked at various non-profits.